rebroad/XRLinuxDriver/XFCE4_COMPATIBILITY.md

-# XFCE4 Compatibility
+# X11/Xorg Compatibility

-XRLinuxDriver has been updated to work with xfce4-xr-desktop.
-The xfce4-xr-desktop application now uses XRLinuxDriver's internal command names directly.
+XRLinuxDriver has been updated to work with X11/Xorg-based desktop applications (such as xfce4-xr-desktop).
+These applications now use XRLinuxDriver's internal command names directly.

 ## Command Names Used by xfce4-xr-desktop